 At 2015's crucial Paris conference, the world's governments - including ours - acknowledged the growing threat of climate change and agreed to work towards keeping warming to 1.5°C.

-Since then, scientists have repeatedly confirmed that real, technically feasible pathways still exist to limit warming to 1.5°C.
+The 6th Intergovernmental Panel on Climate Change (IPCC) report highlights the scale of the human-induced climate crisis.
+Scientists have repeatedly confirmed that real, technically feasible pathways still exist to limit warming to 1.5°C.

 To keep warming below 1.5˚C, we need to make the switch from fossil fuels to 100% renewable energy and bring our carbon pollution down to net zero by 2050.
 Real, technically feasible, affordable alternatives to fossil fuels exist now.Read more